survivejs/webpack-book/manuscript/developing/04_linting.md

 ## EditorConfig

 [EditorConfig](http://editorconfig.org/) allows you to maintain a consistent coding style across different IDEs and editors.
 Certain even come with built-in support.
 For others, you should install a separate plugin.
-Also, you'll need to set up a file like this:
+Also, you need to set up a file like this:

 **.editorconfig**